mentin/geoscripts/geojson2bq/README.md

 * `geography_field` is optional name for geography field (defaults to `geography`)
 * `[filename.json]` is optional input file, if not provided the stdin will be processed.

+4. Create schema in BigQuery that matches the produced JSON file, use GEOGRAPHY type for field specified as 'geofield'.
+   (E.g. for sample.geojson schema could be
+    ```
+    prop0 STRING  NULLABLE
+    prop1 NUMERIC NULLABLE
+    geog  GEOGRAPHY NULLABLE
+    ```)
+   Upload the file to BigQuery.

 E.g.
 `node geojson2bqjson.js --geofield=geog sample.geojson`